o-ran-sc/nonrtric/test/common/README.md

 | `--use-snapshot-image` | The script will use images from the nexus snapshot repo for the supplied apps, space separated list of app short names |
 | `--use-staging-image` | The script will use images from the nexus staging repo for the supplied apps, space separated list of app short names |
 | `--use-release-image` | The script will use images from the nexus release repo for the supplied apps, space separated list of app short names |
+| `--image-repo` |  Url to image repo.
+Only required in when running in multi-node kube cluster, otherwise optional.
+All used images will be re-tagged and pushed to this repo

 | `help` | Print this info along with the test script description and the list of app short names supported |

 ## Function: setup_testenvironment